‘Am I safe sleeping next to him?’: Murder victim’s words expose husband - NewsBreak

 The DeGraafs are determined to honor Amber, and God, by helping others.

-Amber Guichelaar’s sister, Brittany, reminded those in abusive relationships — “whether that be physically, mentally, emotionally” — that there is help in the form of friends, family, church members and a number of professional organizations in West Michigan.
+Amber Guichelaar’s sister, Brittany, reminded those in abusive relationships — “whether that be physically, mentally, emotionally” — that there is help in the form of friends, family, church members and several professional organizations in West Michigan.

 “…Reaching out and letting someone know may free you of the loneliness, shame, isolation, fear that you feel due to the abuse of your abuser,” Brittany wrote.
 “Relationships should be free of abuse!
 Do not let your abuser hurt you anymore.
 Know you are worthy and loved by so many.”